BenJMcCarty/Hotel_Cancel_Culture/README.md

     * Target variable is "`is_canceled`," representing whether the reservation actualized (stayed and checked-out) or if the reservation cancelled
         * Cancellations include a small number of no-show reservations; considered to be canceled for analysis and predictions
 * What are the properties of the variables you intend to use?
-    * Mix of categorical and continuous data, such as room type booked/assigned; number of guests; rate; and meal type purchased with reservation.
+    * Mix of categorical and continuous data,such as:
+        * Categorical variables: room type booked/assigned; country of origin; and meal type purchased with reservation.
+        * Continuous variables: number of guests; rate; number of special requests; etc..
 ***

 ## Methods